- A User’s Guide to the Common Application

 However, it is important to acknowledge that adcoms understand the fickle nature of high school seniors; most college students change their mind about their major a couple of times in the period between completing their application and graduating, so your intended major is not necessarily a defining characteristic of your application.
-The difficulty with changing your major primary arises when the major you intend to switch into is impacted.
+The difficulty with changing your major primarily arises when the major you intend to switch into is impacted.

 If you’re applying undeclared because you’re simply unsure about what you want to study, no problem!
 Evidence has shown that applying undeclared does not have an adverse effect on a student’s chances at being admitted.
 However, if you know exactly what you want to study, applying undeclared is largely counterproductive.

 The point of applying without a major is that you have freedom to explore and sample different paths and fields of study.
 The downside is that you are not given access to some major-specific classes, mentorship programs, and extracurricular or internship opportunities that declared students have.
 As mentioned previously, students in impacted majors often already struggle to complete their major requirements in 4 years.
-Applying undeclared if you know exactly what you want to study can delay you even further, as you’re denying yourself access to major-specific opportunities that help you hit the ground running once you get to college.
+Applying undeclared, if you know exactly what you want to study, can delay you even further, as you’re denying yourself access to major-specific opportunities that can help you hit the ground running once you get to college.

-I was Accepted Under a Different Major or as an Undeclared Applicant.
-Now What?
+I was accepted under a different major or as an undeclared applicant.
+Now what?

 Even if you’re accepted to your dream school, you’re not guaranteed a spot in your major unless you applied under that major.
 Oftentimes, the process for switching majors or declaring a major in an impacted field can be tricky.
 Some schools have a separate screening process for students hoping to transfer into competitive majors, or lengthy bureaucratic steps one must take to switch majors.
-If you major is especially competitive or impacted, these setbacks probably won’t make attaining a degree in a timely manner any easier for you.
+If your major is especially competitive or impacted, these setbacks probably won’t make attaining a degree in a timely manner any easier for you.

 Different School vs. Different Major

 Not all schools have all majors under the same administration.
-While many liberal arts colleges contain all their undergraduate majors under one hood (Harvard College, Williams College, Barnard College for example), many others separate disparate fields of study into distinct schools, or “colleges”.
+While many liberal arts colleges contain all their undergraduate majors under one hood (Harvard College, Williams College, and Barnard College, for example), many others separate disparate fields of study into distinct schools, or “colleges.”
 Cornell, for example, has 7 undergraduate colleges; UC Berkeley has 6.
 Universities often separate liberal arts students from engineering or other professional education students: both Princeton and Columbia have a liberal arts college and a school of engineering and applied science.

 Transferring between colleges is nowhere near as simple or easy as changing majors within a college.
 Oftentimes, the application review processes for individual colleges are entirely separate, and the admissions committees from one college have no interaction with the applicants to another college.
 As a result, transferring between colleges sometimes requires an entirely new application process, along with a slew of other administrative steps required of students.
-The idea of going through the admissions process, albeit a truncated version, while also balancing a full college course load is appealing to few.
+The idea of going through the admissions process, albeit a truncated version while also balancing a full college course load, is appealing to few.

-Ultimately, your major will probably not be a make-or-break factor on your application – unless you choose to apply under a major inconsistent with your interests in experience.
+Ultimately, your major will probably not be a make-or-break factor on your application, unless you choose to apply under a major inconsistent with your interests in experience.
 While getting accepted to your dream school might seem worth any additional complications you’ll face trying to switch into your major, the added stress that changing majors can bring won’t be a welcome addition to your already stressful freshman year.
-Your best bet in the end is applying under the major you’re truly interested in, putting your best foot forward, and relying on your experience and qualifications, rather than tricks, to get accepted.
+Your best bet in the end is applying under the major you’re truly interested in, putting your best foot forward, and relying on your experience and qualifications — rather than tricks — to get accepted.